-(3) The amounts reported in this column represent the aggregate grant date fair value of the restricted stock awards and restricted stock units granted to the named executive officers during the applicable fiscal year, calculated in accordance with FASB ASC Topic 718, disregarding for this purpose the estimate of forfeitures related to service-based vesting conditions, and do not necessarily correspond to the actual value that might be realized by the named executive officers, which depends on the market value of our common stock on a date in the future when the award vests or is settled, as applicable.
+- (3) The amounts reported in this column represent the aggregate grant date fair value of the restricted stock awards and restricted stock units granted to the named executive officers during the applicable fiscal year, calculated in accordance with FASB ASC Topic 718, disregarding for this purpose the estimate of forfeitures related to service-based vesting conditions, and do not necessarily correspond to the actual value that might be realized by the named executive officers, which depends on the market value of our common stock on a date in the future when the award vests or is settled, as applicable.
 Grants made during the fiscal year ended January 31, 2020 include restricted stock units subject to both time and performance-based vesting conditions and restricted stock units subject to time-based vesting.
-For time-based vesting restricted stock units, the grant date fair value is calculated by multiplying the Company's closing stock price on the date of grant, less the present value of future expected dividends discounted at the risk-free interest rate, by the number of shares of common stock subject to the restricted stock units.
-For restricted stock units subject to both time and performance-based vesting, the grant date fair value is calculated assuming the probable outcome of the performance conditions on the date of grant and is consistent with our estimate of the aggregate compensation cost to be recognized over the vesting period determined in accordance with FASB ASC Topic 718.
-Assuming the highest level of performance-based vesting is \$5.3 million, \$1.6 million, \$2.3 million, \$1.6 million, and \$2.0 million for Messrs.
+For time-based vesting restricted stock units, the grant date fair value is calculated by multiplying the Company's closing stock price on the date of grant, less the present value of future expected dividends discounted at the risk-free interest rate, by the number of shares of common stock subject to the performance conditions on the date of grant and is consistent with our estimate of the aggregate compensation cost to be recognized over the vesting period determined in accordance with FASB ASC Topic 718.
+Assuming the highest level of performance conditions are met, the potential maximum grant date value for the restricted stock units subject to both time and performance conditions are met, the potential maximum grant date value for the restricted stock units and performance.
+Jas million, \$1.6 million, and \$2.0 million for Messrs.
 Kessler, Mott, and Bloomberg, Dr. Neeleman and Ms. Dreier, respectively.
-For additional information, including a discussion of the assumptions used to calculate these values, please see "-Outstanding Equity Awards at Fiscal Year End Table" below and Note 10 to our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended January 31, 2020.

-(4) The amounts reported in this column represent the aggregate grant date fair value of stock options granted to the named executive officers during the applicable fiscal year, calculated in accordance with FASB ASC Topic 718, disregarding for this purpose the estimate of forfeitures related to service-based vesting conditions, and do not necessarily correspond to the actual value that might be realized by the named executive officers, which depends on the market value of our common stock on a date in the future when the stock options are exercised.
-Grants made during the fiscal year ended January 31, 2020 were stock options subject to time-based vesting conditions.
-For such time-based vesting awards, the grant date fair value was calculated by multiplying the Black-Scholes value by the number of shares of our common stock subject to the stock options.
-For additional information, including a discussion of the assumptions used to calculate these values, please see "-Outstanding Equity Awards at Fiscal Year End Table" below and Note 10 to our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended January 31, 2020.
+For additional information, including a discussion of the assumptions used to calculate these values, please see "-Outstanding Equity Awards at Fiscal Year End Table" below and Note 10 to our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended January 3 - (4) The amounts reported in this column represent the aggregate grant date fair value of stock options granted to the named executive officers during the applicable fiscal year, calculated in accordance with FASB ASC Topic 718, disregarding for this purpose the estimate of forfeitures related to service-based vesting conditions, and do not necessarily correspond to the actual value that might be realized by the named executive officers, which depends on the market value of our common stock on a date in the future when the stock options are exercised.
+Grants made during the fiscal year ended January 31, 2020 were stock options subject to time-based vesting conditional information, including a discussion of the assumptions used to calculate these values, please see "-Outstanding Equity Awards at Fiscal Year End Table" below and Note 10 to our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended January 31, 2020.